willjhliang/quartz/content/Operating Systems/🚥 Signal.md

-Signals are sent to a process by the [[⚙️ Operating System]] to interrupt the execution—for example, to terminate or to stop the process.
+Signals are sent to a process by the [[⚙️ Operating Systems]] to interrupt the execution—for example, to terminate or to stop the process.
 The OS can send these signals for a variety of reasons, for example due to user input (`ctrl-C`, `ctrl-Z`) or due to another process' `kill()` call.

 Whenever a signal is received, the process runs a handler function that responds to the signal.
 This interrupts the currently-running code and will return to it after the handler finishes.